spectrocloud/librarium/docs/docs-content/clusters/edge/upgrade-behavior.md

 ## Upgrade Behaviors

-There are five ways in which a cluster could respond to an upgrade.
+A cluster could respond to an upgrade in several ways.

 | Upgrade Behavior     | Description                                                                                                                                             |
 | -------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------- |